Liechtenstein Institute on Self-Determination

 The Liechtenstein Institute on Self-Determination (LISD) is a research institute on self-determination, self-governance, and diplomacy.
-LISD is affiliated with the Princeton School of Public and International Affairs at Princeton University.
 Founded in 2000 by the Prince Hans-Adam II of Liechtenstein, the Institute aims to enhance global peace and stability through its projects, publications, and commentaries.

 The overarching principles of LISD are outlined in the Liechtenstein Draft Convention on Self-Determination Through Self-Administration (2002), which was drafted by Hans-Adam II and Sir Arthur Watts.
 The manuscript outlines the general principle of self-determination as detailed by the United Nations General Assembly.
 It addresses, not only the set of proposals and technical requirements for the so-called Liechtenstein Initiative, but it also considers the structure of a treaty as a legal instrument for future cases.

 History

 In 2000, Prince Hans Adam II (born 1945) established a fund for the Liechtenstein Institute on Self-Determination, which was based at Princeton University in Princeton, New Jersey.
 The $12 million gift provides funding, support, and space for faculty, students, and policymakers to engage in research on self-determination.
 Founding Director Wolfgang Danspeckgruber remarked that LISD aims to "reduce the tumultuous and frequently violent process inherent in the search for increased autonomy.”
 The early projects at LISD included one on state power, borders, and self-governance in the former Soviet Union, and another that sought to analyze tensions among separatist groups in Kashmir.
 Since then, LISD has broadened in scope to include projects in a wide variety of geographic regions.
 More recent projects include LISD's focus on conflicts in the Balkan region, especially in states such as Kosovo, Montenegro, and North Macedonia.
 There has also been interest in researching aspects of Tibetan self-determination in partnership with the Association for Asian Studies.